imagina/nuxt-frontend/app/components/IForm/Readme.md

 - `reset()`
   Restores all fields to their initial default values and clears validation errors from the underlying [`UForm`](https://ui.nuxt.com/components/form).
+- `success(message?: string)`
+    Show an success alert and hide the form
+- `error(message?: string)`
+    Show an error alert and hide the form

 ## Example — Create User Form